antranapp/SwiftUIMindBlowing/README.md

 I try to integrate only MIT license friendly code.
 The code are copyrighted by their respective authors.
 I always attach the links to the original repos alongside the code.

-The app itself is also licensed under MIT license as stated in [LICENSE](LICENSE') :
+The app itself is also licensed under MIT license as stated in [LICENSE](LICENSE)